 During the application initialization process, the container fires a series of events, allowing portable extensions to integrate with the container initialization process defined in Section 12.2, "Application initialization lifecycle".

-Observers of these events must be service providers of the service javax.enterprise.inject.spi.Extension declared in META-INF/services.
+Observer methods of these events must be belong to extensions.
+An extension is a service provider of the service javax.enterprise.inject.spi.Extension declared in META-INF/services.

-'''

 public interface Extension {}

-'''